chasewnelson/SNPGenie/README.md

 7. **population_summary.txt**, providing summary results for each population's sample (SNP report) with respect to the '+' strand.
 Columns are:
 	* *file*.
 The SNP report analyzed.
 	* *sites*.
 Total number of sites in the reference genome.
 	* *sites_coding*.
-Total number of sites in the reference genome which code for a protein product, given the CDS annotations in the GTF file.
+Total number of sites in the reference genome which code for a protein product on the analyzed '+' strand, given the CDS annotations in the GTF file.
 	* *sites_noncoding*.
 Total number of sites in the reference genome which do not code for a protein product, given the CDS annotations in the GTF file.
 	* *pi*.
 Mean number of pairwise differences per site in the pooled sample across the whole genome.
 	* *pi_coding*.
 Mean number of pairwise differences per site in the pooled sample across all coding sites in the genome.